Premier League promotion battle: Which teams will be promoted?

 Bournemouth, Nottingham Forest, Luton Town, Huddersfield Town

 For Bournemouth, they should just get over the line but Forest are pushing them all the way.
-Bournemouth still play Fulham at the weekend and then play Forest on May 3, so the latter game could decide who goes up automatically.
+Bournemouth still play Forest on May 3, so that game could decide who goes up automatically.
 Luton Town and Huddersfield Town can also still be promoted automatically but they have to win their final three games and hope both Bournemouth and Forest collapse.
 Only Fulham and Bournemouth can still win the title.

 In the playoffs right now

-The playoff situation seems to change all the time but relative minnows Huddersfield and Luton have had incredible seasons and find themselves sitting pretty in the playoffs with three games to go.
-Carlos Corberan’s Terriers were relegation candidates before the season and so too were Nathan Jones’ Hatters but both Huddersfield and Luton have punched well above their weight and looked nailed on to reach the playoffs.
+The playoff situation seems to change all the time but relative minnows Huddersfield and Luton have had incredible seasons and find themselves sitting pretty in the playoffs with two games to go.
+Carlos Corberan’s Terriers were relegation candidates before the season and so too were Nathan Jones’ Hatters but both Huddersfield and Luton have punched well above their weight.
+Huddersfield have clinched a playoff spot and could actually still be promoted automatically.
 Forest have games in-hand so they will likely push themselves up to third in the table, or even higher.
 Then there is Sheffield United, who sit in sixth place (the final playoff spot) and have the advantage on goal difference over the teams just below them.
 But the Blades do have both Fulham and QPR still to play.

 On the bubble of the playoffs

 This is chaos.
-Just four points separates Sheffield United in sixth and Coventry in 11th, while it seems like Middlesbrough have the edge in the chasing pack as they have a better goal difference and also have a game in-hand.
-Chris Wilder has done a superb job to push Boro up the table and they have four relatively straightforward games (is there such a thing in the Championship!?) to negotiate between now and the end of the season.
-Watch out for Coventry, Millwall and even Swansea, though.
-All three are in pretty good form late in the season as the likes of Blackburn and QPR have struggled.
+Just six points separates Sheffield United in sixth and Coventry in 11th, while it seems like Middlesbrough have the edge in the chasing pack as they have a better goal difference and also have a game in-hand.
+Chris Wilder has done a superb job to push Boro up the table and they have three relatively straightforward games (is there such a thing in the Championship!?) to negotiate between now and the end of the season.
+Watch out for Millwall who are hanging in there.
+Swansea, QPR and Coventry still have a chance mathematically but it’s not going to happen.

 ——————